mintlayer/mintlayer-ledger-app/README.md

 speculos --apdu-port 9999 --api-port 5000 --model stax target/stax/release/mintlayer-app
 ```

-You can also specfy the seed phrase with -s "abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon about"
+You can also specify the seed phrase with -s "abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon about"

 :warning: UI is displayed by your X server